microsoft/AzureTRE/docs/tre-developers/letsencrypt.md

 The additional resources are as followed:

-1. Public IP provisioned in the same location as the web app the certificate is intended for with a domain lable which matches the web apps name.
+1. Public IP provisioned in the same location as the web app that the certificate is intended for; this will also have a domain label which matches the web app name.
 1. Storage Account with a static web app.
 1. Application gateway to route traffic from thepPublic IP to the static web app